What Is Sleepwalking?

-Although sleepwalking isn't dangerous by itself, it's important to take precautions so that your sleepwalking child is less likely to fall down, run into something, walk out the front door, or drive (if your teen is a sleepwalker).
+Sleepwalking isn't dangerous by itself.
+But it's important to take precautions so that your sleepwalking child is less likely to fall down, run into something, walk out the front door, or drive (if your teen is a sleepwalker).

 To help keep your sleepwalker out of harm's way:

 - Try not to wake a sleepwalker because this might scare your child.
 Instead, gently guide him or her back to bed.